• Transient Ischemic Attack (TIA) is a medical emergency

 • focused history

-• onset, duration, timing, symptoms specification, any aggravating or relieving factors
+• onset, duration, timing, symptom specification, any aggravating or relieving factors

-• risk factors, comorbidities (CAD or PAD, smoking, drug abuse, obesity, diabetes, dyslipidemia, and hypertension)
+• risk factors and comorbidities (CAD or PAD, smoking, drug abuse, obesity, diabetes, dyslipidemia, and hypertension)

 • clinical examination